Enforce Access Controls

 - Use only trusted system objects for making access authorization decisions

-- Use a single site-wide component to check access authorization
+- Use a single site-wide component to check authorization

 - Deny all access if the application cannot access its security configuration information